Our Centre provides an innovative, supportive and fun research training environment, where research students work alongside senior researchers.

-Step 5.
-Submit an Expression of Interest (EOI) via the QUT website
+Step 4.
+Submit an expression of interest (EOI) via the QUT website

 If we have a suitable PhD opening for you, we will ask that you complete an EOI via StudyLink (the QUT online research application portal).

-The EOI asks you to outline your research interests and experience, and academic results.
+In your EOI you need to outline your research interests and experience, and academic results.
 You will also need to provide personal information and brief details about your research project (no more than 100 words per item) including:

 - project objectives